madhoolikacvss/LeafDisease_classifier/Notes.md

 ![image](https://github.com/user-attachments/assets/3a28023a-9ad1-4e5f-9916-29ca70ccd2be)

 ### Loss functions

+### To D0
+- Make distrubution even for class imbalance (look fro ways to modify dataset)
-Since there is a heavy class imbalance, I need to apply pos_weight in CrossEntropyLoss T____T
+- Since there is a heavy class imbalance, I need to apply pos_weight in CrossEntropyLoss?
+T____T